Bayonne, New Jersey: Public transportation

+Rail

-The Hudson-Bergen Light Rail has four stops in Bayonne, all originally from the former Central Railroad of New Jersey (CNJ).
+The Hudson-Bergen Light Rail has four stops in Bayonne, all originally station locations of the former Central Railroad of New Jersey (CNJ).
 They are located at 45th Street, 34th Street, 22nd Street, all just east of Avenue E, and 8th Street (the southern terminal of the 8th Street-Hoboken Line) at Avenue C, which opened in January 2011.